Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Method:

-- Heat on low, stirring constantly, until a thick paste forms (3-5 minutes)
+- Heat on low, stirring constantly, until a thick paste forms (3 to 5 minutes)

-- Remove from heat and stir in coconut oil or ghee
+- Pull off the heat and stir in coconut oil or ghee

-- Store in a glass jar in the refrigerator for up to 2 weeks
+- Store in a glass jar in the fridge for up to 2 weeks

-To use: Stir 1 teaspoon of paste into a cup of warm milk, add your body-type-specific spices, and sweeten to taste.
+To use: Stir 1 teaspoon of paste into a cup of warm milk.
+Add your body-type spices.
+Sweeten.

 Common Mistakes to Avoid

-- Boiling the milk vigorously -- gentle warming preserves nutrients and prevents a skin from forming
+- Boiling the milk vigorously.
+Gentle warming preserves nutrients and prevents a skin forming

-- Using too much turmeric -- more is not better; 1/2 to 1 teaspoon per cup is sufficient
+- Using too much turmeric.
+More isn't better.
+Half to one teaspoon per cup is enough

-- Drinking on an empty stomach -- for some people, turmeric on an empty stomach can cause discomfort
+- Drinking on an empty stomach.
+Some people find turmeric on an empty stomach uncomfortable

 Golden Milk Variations